HOME > READING

 Don't reduce sexual activity

 It may sound counterintuitive due to the loss of interest in sex; however, don't let this hold you back.
-Frequent sex can increase blood flow to the vagina and maintain healthy tissues.
+Frequent sex can increase blood flow to the vagina and maintain healthy tissues; and positive sexual experiences and associations are more likely to increase desire for future activity.

 Use lubricants

-After menopause, you no longer need to worry about taking different types of contraceptives, but use lubricants, creams, and moisturisers to relieve vaginal dryness.
-This can help make sex more comfortable and therefore increase your libido, because it reduces pain or discomfort.
+After menopause (once not had a period for 12 months), you no longer need to worry about taking different types of contraceptives, but use lubricants, creams, and moisturisers to relieve vaginal dryness.
+This can help make sex more comfortable and pleasurable, and therefore increase your libido, because it reduces pain or discomfort.

 But take it easy!
 Don't choose a lubricant without first consulting your doctor.
 There is a wide variety and if you don't use the right one for you, it can cause irritation.